coreruleset/fake-bot-plugin/README.md

 ## Description

-This is a plugin that brings blocking of bots faking User-Agent to CRS.
+This is a plugin that brings blocking of bots and impersonators faking well known User-Agents in their HTTP requests.

-The plugin is able to detect and block bots pretending to be:
+As of this writing, the plugin is able to detect bots pretending to be:

  * Googlebot
  * Bingbot
  * Facebookbot

 Detection is done using DNS PTR records.

+Upon successful detection, the requests will then be blocked by CRS depending on the CRS configuration.

 ## Prerequisities